The best time to rent a villa at Casa de Campo

 Feb 14, 2026

-Whether you’re dreaming of a golf-focused getaway on the “Teeth of the Dog” or a quiet family retreat near Minitas Beach, timing is everything at Casa de Campo Resort & Villas.
+Whether you’re dreaming of a golf-focused getaway on the “Teeth of the Dog®” or a quiet family retreat near Minitas Beach (covered in our family guide), timing is everything at Casa de Campo®.

 Here is your guide to finding the perfect window for your 2026 stay.

 The Vibe: High energy.
-The Marina is packed with yachts, and Altos de Chavón hosts frequent live concerts and art pop-ups.
+The Marina fills with yachts, and Altos de Chavón hosts frequent live concerts and art pop-ups.

 The Catch: Prices are at their peak.
 A standard 4-bedroom villa that costs $2,000 in the summer can spike to $6,000+ per night.